brodybits/cordova-sqlite-extra-regexp/README.md

-# Cordova/PhoneGap sqlite storage adapter
+# Cordova/PhoneGap sqlite storage with extras

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, Windows "Universal" (8.1), Amazon Fire-OS, and WP(7/8) with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).